The basic rules of the Network view are quite simple. Once you understand them, a lot can be accomplished.

 |‣||In the Module Library, select a module and drag it to the Network view.|

-The Composite module allows you to use several images and output a single image.
-You can compare that to doing pre-compositions in editing software.
+The Composite module is used to take several images and output a single image.
+You can compare that to doing pre-compositions in some editing software.
 You connect several drawing modules in your Composite module and one bitmap comes out of it.

-By default, the image resulting from the Composite module is a bitmap.
+By default, the image coming out of the Composite module is a bitmap.
 The layers are composited together depending on their position on the Z-axis (forward-backward) first, then their order in the Composite module.
 If two images are at the same position on the Z-axis, their order in the Composite will determine which one is displayed in front and which one is displayed behind.

 When you are working in the Network view and adding many modules, your scene may look a bit messy and be difficult to follow.
-To fix this, Harmony provides the Order Network script which organizes and displays the modules in a more orderly fashion.
+To fix this, Animate Pro provides the Order Network script which organizes and displays the modules in a more orderly fashion.